USA

 • Planning

-There is a new section on planning changes to the ISMS.
+There is a new subclause on planning changes to the ISMS.
 This does not specify any processes that must be included, so you should determine how you can demonstrate that changes to your ISMS have indeed been planned.

 • Support